UsievaladHaponienka/SymfonyPet/README.md

 ### Like

-`Like` is and entity which allows users to react to `Posts` or `Comments` in most simple way.
+`Like` is and entity which allows users to react to `Posts` or `Comments` in the simplest way.
 So, there are two types of likes - Post likes and Comment likes.

 Each `Post`/`Comment` has amount of likes displayed below its content.
 Pressing button "Like" will create `Like` entity